byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 [Typst](https://typst.app/) to typeset and generate PDFs programatically.
 We greatly appreciated its speed, language design, and ease of use.
 I have since adopted Typst both for other classes and for personal use.
 I highly recommend it.
-Frequently it gives me that "Vim feeling": it's so powerful that it feels unfair, as if I shouldn't have been allowed to do that complicated 20-minute task in 15 seconds with two lines of code.
-Besides, the near-instant compilation times and the fact that it is a full Turing-complete language makes it a clear winner over LaTeX.
+Frequently it gives me what I call the _Vim feeling_: it's so powerful that it feels unfair, as if I shouldn't have been allowed to do that complicated 20-minute task in 15 seconds with two lines of code.
+Besides, the near-instant compilation times and the fact that it is a full programming language makes it a clear winner over LaTeX.
 I'm excited to continue using it throughout my career.

 Our client, [Swim Tech](https://swimtechsport.com/), was pleased with our work.
-All the teams had a final presentation, and we took ours seriously, practicing it extensively.
-This effort resulted in us earning a students' choice award for Best Technical Presentation!
+All the teams had a final presentation, and we practiced ours extensively.
+This effort earned us a students' choice award for Best Technical Presentation!

 ## Fourteeners